-Fall -- Master's thesis topic formalized and submitted to the advisor for approval and then to the Department of Epidemiology Chair for approval.
-The submission to the Chair need only be one page outlining the paper's hypothesis in addition to describing the research methods and data to be employed.
-After receiving approval from your advisor email your proposal to the Assistant Director of Graduate Studies and cc your advisor.
+Fall -- Master's thesis topic formalized and submitted to the academic advisor for approval and then to the Department SM2 Thesis Epidemiology Page.
+The submission needs to be one page outlining the paper's hypothesis in addition to describing the research methods and data to be employed.
+After receiving approval from your academic advisor upload your proposal to the SM2 Thesis Epidemiology Page.
 It must be submitted before the end of the Fall 1 term.
-The Chair will review all submissions and the Assistant Director of Graduate Studies will send an e-mail of approval or disapproval of the topic with revision suggestions if not approved.
-At this time you will also identify your thesis advisor and second reader.
-The second reader of your thesis will be charged with reading and grading your final product prior to your final submission in Spring of your second year.
+The Faculty Director will review all submissions and will send an e-mail of approval or disapproval of the topic with revision suggestions if not approved.

-Spring -- It is suggested that a draft of the thesis be submitted to the thesis advisor and second reader by the beginning of the Spring 2 term in order to allow time for review and revisions.
-This is only meant to be a guideline.
-The student, thesis advisor and second reader may develop an alternate timeline if that seems appropriate.
-If the advisor is not the reader, the reader's comments on the thesis must be submitted to the advisor.
-The thesis and approval form must be submitted to the Assistant Director of Graduate Studies, electronically or in hard copy, by May 1st.
-The Epi Masters Poster Symposium will take place during the Spring term, early in May.
+Spring -- It is suggested that a draft of the thesis be submitted to the academic advisor by the beginning of the Spring 2 term in order to allow time for review and revisions(this is only meant to be a guideline).
+The thesis and approval form must be uploaded to the SM2 Thesis Epidemiology Page, by May(Date TBD).
+The Epi Masters Poster Symposium will take place during the spring term, early in May.